europa-club/euro-finance-contracts/README.md

 ---

-## Legacy Contracts
+## Legacy / Old Contracts

-Earlier versions of the Euro Finance token are kept here for transparency and historical reference:
+The following contracts are **legacy versions** and are **not used** for the current WERC token:

-- `contracts/EuroFinance_BSC.sol` – legacy BSC implementation
+- Old BSC token (legacy EURC / WERC version): `0x602386220fE5Bb7c6f4d5468f102BAa5A7306773`
-- `contracts/EuroFinance_TRON.sol` – legacy TRON implementation
+- Old Arbitrum token (legacy EURC / WERC version): `0xE6F6cc6d9954Bf674b3274a69Ef44D2027bB1ABa`

-These contracts are **not** used for the current WERC token and should be treated as deprecated unless explicitly stated otherwise in official announcements.
+They are kept only for transparency and historical reference.

 ---